abedidev/qwen3-radiology/README.md

 # Clinical Multi-Label Disease Extraction from Abdominal Radiology Findings

 This repository contains the official implementation of our work on extracting multi-label disease findings from abdominal radiology reports using large language models.
 The project evaluates both zero-shot pretrained LLMs and fine-tuned LLMs using supervised clinical data.

-This codebase follows the MICCAI Reproducibility Checklist and the Machine Learning Code Completeness Checklist for medical imaging and clinical AI research.
 The goal is to provide full transparency in preprocessing, modeling methodology, evaluation, and reproducibility.

 ## Repository Structure